Eduardo-debug101/CSC222GroupProjects/src/mod5quizCirrus/readme.txt

 Comments:
 10/31/22 - Created getPoints for Card class, which then returns to the toString.
 11/01/22 - created determineGameWinner, which assesses the balances of all players and determines the game winner.
 Needs additional work for ties.
+Added a tie component to the determineWinnerOfRound method which, per Discord conversation, adds 50% of the bet value to each of tied player's balances.
+This currently only handles two-way ties.

 Benjamin Wheatley:
 Comments: